Facts About Scottish Divorce Law

-Everyone knows what adultery is.
-The law defines it as voluntary sexual intercourse between a married person and a person of the opposite sex not being the married partner.
+The law defines adultery as voluntary sexual intercourse between a married person and a person of the opposite sex not being the married partner.
 The judicial definition is quite bizarre.
-Adultery requires ‘physical contact with an alien and unlawful sexual organ.'
+Adultery requires ‘physical contact with an alien and unlawful sexual organ’.

 Unreasonable behaviour in Scotland

 Unreasonable behaviour covers the whole spectrum of human existence.
-The test is a simple one.
-If you find your partners behaviour such that you could not reasonably be expected to continue to live with him then that is unreasonable behaviour.
+The test is a simple one, If you find your partners behaviour such that you could not reasonably be expected to continue to live with them then that is unreasonable behaviour.

 The common issues raised by this ground of divorce include financial difficulties, drinking, gambling, violence and the lack of emotional and practical support within the marriage.
 These are just some of the examples that can be used.

 Where parties have lived apart for one year or more, one of the parties can raise an action of divorce with the consent of the other party.

 This is an example of a no-fault divorce.
 It is a ground which is commonly used especially where the parties have resolved their personal difficulties and agreed to an amicable separation.

 The range of orders that are possible on divorce are effectively unlimited but in general regulate two matters: the children and the financial status of the parties to the marriage.

 Upon divorce, each party is no longer entitled to ailment each other.
 This obligation may, however, be continued for a short time after marriage where the court makes an order for periodic allowance to enable a party to adjust to new financial circumstances.

 Orders relating to who will have the residence of the children and who can have contact with the children can be made.
 The courts will not make an order relating to the care of the children unless necessary.